eosplace/awesome-eos/README.md

 # Awesome EOS

-A curated list of awesome EOS resources.
+A curated list of awesome EOS resources for developers.
 Inspired by [awesome-go](https://github.com/avelino/awesome-go).

 ### Contributing